solkem/pinecone/README.md

 ### Why not Yggdrasil?

 We did in fact experiment with Yggdrasil in earlier P2P Matrix demos, and in many ways, Pinecone is directly inspired by Yggdrasil.
-However, the spanning tree topology alone is not a suitable routing scheme for highly dynamic networks.
+However, the **spanning tree topology** alone is not a suitable routing scheme for highly dynamic networks.
 Peerings that represent parent-child relationships on the spanning tree can result in entire parts of the coordinate system becoming temporarily invalidated, interrupting connectivity.

 ### Why not libp2p?

-We experimented with that too! libp2p worked well for local-only scenarios but currently assumes in many places that nodes will be directly routable to each other over (either over a LAN or the Internet), which is not necessarily going to be the case for P2P Matrix.
+We experimented with that too! **libp2p worked well for local-only scenarios** but currently assumes in many places that nodes will be directly routable to each other over (either over a LAN or the Internet), which is not necessarily going to be the case for P2P Matrix.
 Other components that would be useful (such as NAT traversal and overlay routing) are still quite early.
 If Pinecone overlay routing is a success then we will hopefully to be able to assist with adding support into libp2p in the future.

 ### Does Pinecone provide anonymity?

 No, it is not a goal of Pinecone to provide anonymity.
-Pinecone packets will be routed using the most direct paths possible (in contrast to Tor and friends, which deliberately send traffic well out of their way) and Pinecone packets do contain source and destination information in their headers currently.
+Pinecone packets will be routed using the most direct paths possible (in contrast to Tor and friends, which deliberately send traffic well out of their way) and Pinecone packets do **contain source and destination information in their headers** currently.
 It is likely that we will be able to seal some of this information, in particular the source addresses, to reduce traffic correlation, but this is not done today.

 ### Does Pinecone work on mobile devices?

-Yes, we actually have two P2P Matrix demos for Android and iOS today.
+Yes, we actually have two **P2P Matrix demos for Android and iOS today**.
 Node mobility is an important problem for us to solve, as not many routing schemes today respond well to topology changes.
-We believe that the SNEK routing within Pinecone should respond well to topology changes.
+We believe that the **SNEK routing within Pinecone** should respond well to topology changes.

 ### What is a static peer?